 - 100% pure unrefined coconut palm sugar has a low glycemic index (making it more diabetic friendly).

 - If you're buying honey that is not local, check the ingredients and make sure it's 100% pure.
 Some grocery store “honey” contains HFCS and other added sugars.
-Yet another sneaky way that manufacturers cut costs.
+This is another sneaky way that manufacturers cut costs.

 Substitutions that are considered FULLfoods

-Users beware… these substitutions may slightly alter the consistency.
+Users beware… these substitutions may slightly alter the consistency f the finished product.
 You may need to reduce the quantity of liquid ingredients.
 You can check online for specific ratios in recipes.

 - 100% pure, raw honey: Honey can be used in recipes in place of sugar.
 Because honey is much sweeter, you must adjust the ratios.
 Generally, 1 cup of sugar should be substituted with ¾ cup of honey.
 Use it:

 - In recipes as a substitute for sugar

 - In place of jelly or jam